Subsquares in random Latin rectangles: Background

-Let $k \leq n$ be a positive integer.
 A $k \times n$ \emph{partial Latin rectangle} $P$ is a $k \times n$ matrix such that each cell is either empty or contains one of $n$ symbols, such that no symbol occurs more than once in each row and column.
-If $P$ has no empty cells then it is a \emph{Latin rectangle}.
-If $k=n$ then $P$ is a \emph{partial Latin square}.
 A \emph{subrectangle} of $P$ is a submatrix of $P$ which is itself a Latin rectangle.
-We will equivalently view $P$ as the set of triples $(r, c, s)$ where $(r, c)$ is a non-empty cell of $P$ and $s = P_{r, c}$.
+We will equivalently view $P$ as the set of triples $(r,c, s)$ where $(r,c)$ is a non-empty cell of $P$ and $s = P_{r,c}$.
 This allows us to use set notation such as $(1, 2, 3) \in P$, which means that $P_{1, 2}=3$.
 Throughout this paper, unless otherwise stated, a $k \times n$ partial Latin rectangle will have symbol set $[n]$.
 The convention that a Latin square of order $n$ has row indices, column indices and symbol set $[n]$ will be broken when dealing with subsquares.

+We will prove \tref{t:main} using the switching method.
+This method is behind many of the results on random Latin squares and rectangles including \cite{cycstrucrandom, subsqrandom, canonicallabel, GM91, KSS, KSSS, KS, manysubsq} and has been widely used for many other combinatorial structures.
+Our switching procedure will be cycle switching and incomplete cycle switching, which we define now.